 The Directive divides WEEE into two categories – New WEEE, which refers to products placed on the market after 13 Aug 2005, and Historic WEEE, which are products placed on the market before 13 Aug 2005.
 Though Ergotron’s obligation to handle Historic WEEE is limited by the EU Directive, we have chosen to handle both New and Historic WEEE in the same manner.

-Currently, powered StyleView carts (and their accessories) are the only items offered for sale in the EU that fall under WEEE take-back requirements.
-Ergotron is not responsible for the collection and recycling of the customer-furnished computer equipment installed on the carts.
+Ergotron’s powered StyleView carts (and their accessories) and powered charging products fall under WEEE take-back requirements.
+Ergotron is not responsible for the collection and recycling of the customer-furnished computer equipment installed on products.
 Customers are to remove and properly dispose of all batteries before arranging for collection of WEEE.

 In order to be able to maintain competitive pricing, Ergotron has decided to share the costs of WEEE treatment with our customers.
 For customers in the EU, Ergotron will pay for the treatment and recycling of the WEEE, as well as reporting of waste data to the responsible government organization.
 The customer/end user is responsible for the cost of transportation to Ergotron’s appointed recycler, WEEECare.
 Under EU law, the transporter of the non-hazardous WEEE must be licensed waste carriers.
 Please contact Ergotron Customer Service (+44 08707 560280 or +31 334545600) for recycling directions.
 If you need further assistance you may contact Ergotron at firstname.lastname@example.org.